Codeinwp/pirate-forms/readme.txt

 - reCAPTCHA
 - Store the contacts in the database

-If are you looking for other alternatives check-out our article on <a href="http://www.codeinwp.com/blog/best-contact-form-plugins-wordpress/" rel="friend" target="_blank">best contact form plugins</a>.
+If are you looking for other alternatives check-out our article on <a href="http://www.codeinwp.com/blog/best-contact-form-plugins-wordpress/" rel="nofollow" target="_blank">best contact form plugins</a>.